survivejs/webpack-book/manuscript/building_with_webpack/06_separating_css.md

 npm i extract-text-webpack-plugin --save-dev
 ```

 The plugin operates in two parts.
 There's a loader, `ExtractTextPlugin.extract`, that marks the assets to be extracted.
-The plugin itself will then use that information to write the file.
-In a function form the idea looks like this:
+The plugin will perform its work based on this annotation.
+The idea looks like this:

 **libs/parts.js**